FRA Studio Apartment £74*Communal Area £129.99*1-3 Bedrooms £139.99*4-5 Bedrooms £179.99*6 Bedrooms £189.99*

 The built-in features of a property that aid the slow spread of fire and smoke are known as passive fire protection.
 These features provide tenants with more time to escape the danger zone and also help to minimize damage.
 Fire-resistant walls, ceilings, floors, doors, and intumescent seals are included in these features.
 Many older buildings in London face issues with passive fire protection.
 These issues go unnoticed without a professional inspection.

-A proper fire risk assessment highlights all the issues with the property’s overall fire safety structure so that these issues can be eradicated before they result in major loss.
+A proper fire risk assessment london highlights all the issues with the property’s overall fire safety structure so that these issues can be eradicated before they result in major loss.

 Why Escape Route Planning is Critical